Photo Courtesy of DFID

 We are currently facing the largest refugee and displacement crisis since World War II.
 An estimated 75 million children and adolescents globally have had their education disrupted or ended by crisis and emergencies — from the Nepal earthquake and ongoing conflict in Syria to the Ebola outbreak and earthquake in Ecuador.
 In the absence of action, children are trafficked, forced into child labor, or married off at young ages.
 Young people are becoming frustrated at the lack of opportunity, making them vulnerable to extremism or violence.
 All of this increasingly jeopardizes the economic growth and skilled workforce that are critical to business operations in our globalized world.

 Launched at the World Humanitarian Summit in May with the support of the UN Secretary-General, the new Education Cannot Wait Fund will provide education for children impacted by conflict and emergencies.
 As well as donors commitments, the business community will have a growing role in contributing not simply finance, but networks, creativity, and delivery.
 The Fund presents a critical opportunity for business to do their part.
 Through a coordinated and targeted approach, the Fund will help the private sector to engage, contribute, and prioritize investments, create shared value, and promote sustainable development and growth.

-Companies may register to the REACT Database by completing this short survey.
+Companies may register to REACT by completing this short survey.